Card Sharks: Rule changes

 In the 1980–1981 season, a $500 bonus was awarded to any contestant who provided the exact number of people responding to a specific question, a rule that was modified in the 1986–89 version.
 In the final few months of 1981, if a contestant was able to complete their row of five cards successfully without freezing or guessing wrong once, he or she won a $500 bonus.
 These bonuses were guaranteed regardless of the outcome of the overall match, meaning a contestant keeps the cash bonus regardless of winning or losing.

 The 1986–89 version added two new varieties of questions in addition to the traditional survey questions.
 The traditional surveys could also be conducted with a group of ten in the studio audience who shared a characteristic (e.g., ten single women, ten security guards, ten people over 80).
 Because the odds of being exact were much higher (1:10 compared to 1:100), the exact guess bonus for this type of question was reduced to $100, and the group of ten shared a $100 bonus.
 The same poll group was used for a week's worth of episodes.
 The other change was to add general knowledge trivia questions into the game beginning in October 1986.
 Known as "educated guess questions," the contestant in control gives a numerical answer to the question, similar to a survey, but often much higher numerals that had to be posted as a Chyron on the screen instead of being on the contestant's podium.
 The opponent, as usual, must guess higher or lower than the answer.
 Exact guesses won a $500 bonus for the contestant.

 The 1986–87 syndicated version introduced prize cards that were shuffled into the deck.
 If a card was revealed, that contestant was credited with the prize and claimed it if he or she won the game.
 The next card from the top of the contestant's deck replaced the prize card, and the contestant continued playing.
-At this time, the maximum questions per game were changed to a 4–3–2 format.
+At this time, the maximum number of questions per game was changed to a 4–3–2 format.
 Shortly thereafter, game #1 was also changed to a three question maximum, moving to a 3–3–2 format.
 However, all games reverted to the 4–4–3 format by December 1986.
 Also, contestants only won the prizes claimed for winning the match, or $100 if no prize cards were found during gameplay.

 In 1988, the tie-breaker round changed to a single sudden death question.
 The controlling contestant was shown both base cards before being given the option to play the cards (and change their base card if desired) or pass to the opponent (who had to play without changing).
 As before, if either contestant guessed incorrectly, their opponent automatically won the match.

 The 2019 version added percentage questions in addition to the traditional survey questions; otherwise, gameplay remains the same.
 There are no cash bonuses offered for an exact guess.